fareedmirzay/ECOMM-APP-MERN/README.md

 # Ecom-APP-AFG

 An eCommerce web application built using the MERN stack (MongoDB, Express, React, Node.js).
-The application provides users with the ability to view products, register/login, add products (for admins), and manage user sessions with JWT authentication.
+The application provides users with the ability to view products, register/login, add products (for admins only), and manage user sessions with JWT authentication.

 ## Features